dig9/coral_rpi4_ubuntu22/README.md

  This project is a guide for using Raspberry Pi 4, Ubuntu 22.04 (aarch64) and Google Coral USB.

- I followed Google's instructions, but I was able to use Coral USB without any major problems only on my PC (amd64/ubuntu 20.04).
-However, on Raspberry Pi 4's ubuntu 22.04 aarch64, the build failed or did not work normally even after being built. - Including native/cross/docker/colab.
-On Raspberry Pi 4, all operations were confirmed only on 32bit Debian Buster, and I wasted too much time due to various problems.
+ I followed Google's instructions, I was able to use Coral USB without any major problems but only on my PC (amd64/ubuntu 20.04).
+With Raspberry Pi 4 and ubuntu 22.04 aarch64, the build goes to failure or the result binary even after being built did not work normally from the ways of compiling including native / cross / docker / colab.

+On Raspberry Pi 4, all operations were going well only on 32bit Debian Buster, and I wasted too much time for trying to use tpu on other 64bit OS.

 I hope this page helps users who have been struggling as me.

 ----------
 ### 1. Prerequisite